| Projects | Home | Profile | FTP Site | News | Contact | |||||||||||||||||||||

 From the inside, the structure is visually recessive and focuses the attention on the views.
 The roof slopes to direct the heavy winter snow away from the deck areas.
 Large overhangs provide shading and protection from the elements.
 The exterior siding and ceilings are made of Treslewood, reclaimed from the pilings of the Great Salt Lake railroad tresle.
 The wood was submerged in the salty water for nearly 100 years and gained a high content of salt and minerals, which combine to make it fire retardant and decay resistant.
 In addition to being a recycled product and an environmental solution, the imbedded salt crystals give the old Doug Fir a unique appearance.
 The simple yet elegant design, associated with traditional materials give the building a enduring and timeless appearance.

-The Make a wish room is the place where children formulate their wish.
-An International competition was organized to select an artist.
 The walls and glass floor lit from below guide the child through the wish process as they change colors and create paths.
 The symbolic value of water is introduced in a glass wall water screen.

 |